AutoCAD: All You Need to Know Before Getting Started

 AutoCAD software is available for MAC and Windows, and supported programming interfaces include ActiveX Automation, VBA, AutoLISP, Visual LISP, ObjectARX, and .NET.
 However, the type of interface to be used will depend on the programming needs and experience of the user.
 On the Autodesk website, we can see that AutoCAD software offers many different options depending on the type of user.
 Thus, one can choose specialized tool sets such as Map 3D, dedicated to mapping applications, Plant 3D for piping and instrumentation schematics, and finally AutoCAD Architecture for accelerating architectural design thanks to more than 8,000 available objects.

-In summary, AutoCAD was not created as a software dedicated to additive manufacturing.
-It has many complex tools that make it difficult to use for this purpose and the user will have to have a solid knowledge of 3D modeling to understand it.
-We recommend other simpler software to start in the world of 3D modeling, such as TinkerCAD.
-You can find more information on the official Autodesk website.
+In conclusion, it is important to remember that, at its inception, AutoCAD was not created as a software dedicated to 3D design.
+In addition, it has many complex tools that make it difficult to use.
+Therefore, as it is not a software for beginners, we recommend other simpler software to get started in the world of 3D modeling, such as TinkerCAD.
+If you already have knowledge in this type of software and you are thinking of getting it, you can find more information on the official AutoDesk website HERE.

 Have you used AutoCAD to create 3D printable models?
 Let us know in a comment below or on our Facebook and Twitter pages!
 Don’t forget to sign up for our free weekly Newsletter, with all the latest news in 3D printing delivered straight to your inbox!